Protection from Repossession

 Vehicle repossessions occur for a number of reasons.
 Most often, a vehicle is repossessed due to missed payments or the lapse of insurance.
 When a car is repossessed, lenders need to follow the law, whether payments were missed or not.
 If the lender overlooks the law, the servicemember may bring a lawsuit against the lender.

 Requirements AFTER Repossession

-After a vehicle has been repossessed, the lender is required to send proper notices to the consumer.
-Shortly after the repossession, the lender will send the consumer a letter called a Notice of Intent to Sell Property.
-This will confirm the repossession occurred and detail terms for the consumer to retrieve the vehicle.
-If the consumer was not able to meet the terms, the lender may sell the vehicle at an auction or private sale.
-Once the sale has taken place, the lender will send a second letter to the consumer called a Deficiency Notice, which will inform the sale price of the vehicle and any remaining balance due.
-If the consumer is not notified properly, there may be grounds to file a lawsuit against the lender.
+After a vehicle has been repossessed, the lender is required to send proper notices to the borrower.
+Shortly after the repossession, the lender will send a letter called a Notice of Intent to Sell Property, which confirms the repossession occurred and details terms for to retrieve the vehicle.
+If the borrower is not able to meet the terms, the lender may choose to sell the vehicle at an auction or private sale.
+Once the sale has taken place, the lender will send a second letter called a Deficiency Notice, which informs the borrower of the sale price of the vehicle and any remaining balance due.
+If the borrower is not notified properly, there may be grounds to file a lawsuit against the lender.